 For those of you seasoned travelers and digital nomads, you’ve probably found yourself in this situation at least once in your traveling career.
 You want to visit a foreign country but in order to enter the country in the first place, you need to proof that you will eventually leave again.
 Since a lot of the time we travel on one-way tickets, not sure when we want to leave, or where we want to go next, this poses a problem.
 With our limited budget, we don’t want to pay for tickets we’re very likely not going to use.
 So how do we get around this requirement to provide proof of onward travel?

-When on our big trip through Asia in 2015, we encountered this problem when we wanted to travel to Sri Lanka.
+When on our big trip through Asia, we encountered this problem when we wanted to travel to Sri Lanka.
 We read on the internet that we needed to show proof of exit to enter the country.
 But how do you do that if you have no idea about your future plans?
 We really didn’t know how long we wanted to stay, so this posed a problem.
-After searching the internet we found a real easy solution: find an airline which will give you a 24-hour time period to pay for the booking you make with them.
+After searching the internet we found an easy solution: find an airline which will give you a 24-hour time period to pay for the booking you make with them.

 Proof of onward travel, an onward ticket, proof of return travel or proof of exit, however you want to call it, means that you can show evidence that you’re leaving the country.
 In some countries, proof of onward travel is a visa requirement or otherwise required by immigration, but it might also be that the airline requires it and won’t allow you to board the plane without it.
 Airlines want to avoid having to pay for your return trip if you’re denied access to the country for whatever reason.
 If you can’t provide proof that you’re leaving again, they could think you’re planning to overstay your visa.